andreashandel/flowdiagramr/auxiliary/Thoughts and ToDo.md

 At some point, write unit tests with testthat

+Somewhere (e.g. in auxiliary or inst folders), there should be a text file giving all the details needed for developers to work on this.
+E.g. big-picture description of all functions in the /R folder and on other folders.
+See e.g. the 'doscfordevelopers' folder in the DSAIDE package, especially documentation.md

 ### For prepare_diagram:
+At start of function, the input should be checked to make sure it looks as needed.
+If not, a meaningful error message should be given to user.
+This checking might be best done in a separate function?

 Maybe be flexible with input structure.
 E.g. if varlabels/varnames/flows are provided in a different order, still ok?
-And if they are not named, can we instead try to see if the list has 2 or 3 entries, and try to interpret the 1st as varlabels, 2nd as varnames, 3rd as flows.
+And if they are not named, can we instead try to see if the list has 2 or 3 entries, and try to interpret the 1st as varlabels, 2nd as varnames, 3rd as flows?
+Not that crucial for now, but we could decide what we allow as input structure.
+Just need to make sure we fully document this, both in the function help file and the vignette.

 Adjust code such that trailing + signs are not required (e.g. it's ok to write 'b*S*I' instead of '+b*S*I')

 Update/fix code so that the predator-prey model diagram works.

-help file function needs
+help file needs more details

 ### For make_diagram:
 rename label_flows to flow_labels, rename interaction_label to interaction_flows (since that turns the flows on and off, not just the label), introduce a new interaction_labels, which turns on/off labels on interaction flows only.